 There are restrooms and showers inside the park; you don’t have to pay if you want to use them.

-Russell Park is open all year round, and you don’t have to pay entrance fees for people, but there is a 5 USD tax per vehicle per day.
+Russell Park is open all year long, and you don’t have to pay to get in.
+But there is a $5 fee for each car that comes in, per day.

 One thing that really helps me whenever I plan my next travel is - to stay focused and organised!
 Check out this gorgeous Vacation Planner printable - with pre-trip to-do lists + accommodation and flight research + activities and car-rental + packing lists (empty and even pre-filled) to make sure you don't forget anything when you travel